asmitdahiya54/minor-project-projexa/README.md

 # Student Information Management System(SIMS)

 ## Project Description
-This project is a simple web-based application developed to manage and organize student-related information efficiently.
-It provides a user-friendly interface for adding and viewing basic student details using HTML and CSS.
+This project is a web-based Student Information Management System developed using Flask and SQLite.
+The system allows administrators to manage student records efficiently through a clean and user-friendly web interface.

+The application provides features for adding, viewing, editing, and deleting student information, along with a dashboard that displays statistics about student records.

 ## Objectives
-- To understand the fundamentals of web development
+- To understand the fundamentals of web application development
+- To build a CRUD (Create, Read, Update, Delete) system
-- To design a clean and user-friendly interface
+- To design a clean and responsive user interface
-- To organize student information in a structured manner
+- To store and manage data using SQLite database
-- To gain hands-on experience with GitHub
+- To gain hands-on experience with GitHub collaboration

 ## Technologies Used
 - Python (Flask) – Backend logic